javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 openRequest.onblocked = function() {
   // this event shouldn't trigger if we handle onversionchange correctly

-  // it means that there's another open connection to same database
+  // it means that there's another open connection to the same database
   // and it wasn't closed after db.onversionchange triggered for it };
 */!*